turris-cz/foris-controller/doc/design.rst

 * independent
 * each module contains an json schema which describes a schema of the incomming messages
 * each module is able to translate recieved messages to handler functions
+* each module should be able to initialize the notification sending procedure

 Handlers
 ########